Rupin Pass - rated among the top 3 treks to do in India

 On the other side of the trail, high above, cliffs hang over the V-shaped valley.
 In their crags you notice the first patches of snow.
 An hour into the descending walk through the fir forest, and around a bend in the trail is the biggest surprise of the day.

-A note here: During some blistering summer years the snow bridge melts with no chance of crossing.
+Note: During some blistering summer years the snow bridge melts with no chance of crossing.
 But don’t worry, the original trail, after a brief crossing of a tributary stream over wooden logs, continues further until you come to a wooden bridge that gets you to the other side of the Rupin.

 The bridge has its advantages though.
 Higher up, to the right of the bridge is the first open grassland of Uduknal.
 Trekkers often camp here.
 But 2½ hrs out of Jakha is hardly the time to camp.
 Carry on further for more excitement stored for the day.